 “It’s riches to rags to riches again,” he said.

 “His life kind of played out like a Hollywood film.
 There’s so much glory, so much pain.
 It really had the lot.

 “Various generations know him for different things, either as a pundit or as a footballer.
 The idea of this film is to tie it all together into one place because it is an absolutely incredible life and he deserves to be remembered as one of the greatest.”

 Greaves was a true titan of the English game, deserving of the adulation afforded to the 1966 World Cup winning stars.

-His achievements have been diluted over the years by timing and circumstance, but his legacy lives on and since the release of Greavsie, over 30,000 people have signed a petition to get Greaves on the Honours list.
+His achievements have been diluted over the years by timing and circumstance, but his legacy lives on and he was recently recognised with an MBE in the New Year Honours list.